ipatalas/ngComponentUtility/README.md

 - `ngComponents.logging.verbose`: enable verbose logging (for troubleshooting)
 - `ngComponents.logging.redirectToFile`: path to redirect logs to - needed when console is flooded with too many messages and supresses them
 - `ngComponents.forceEnable`: force enable the extension if AngularJS was not detected automatically
+- `ngComponents.angularRoot`: custom Angular root folder relative to workspace root (defaults to workspace root) - use when your workspace contains more projects and Angular project is in a subfolder

 Whenever one of the globs changes components cache is automatically rebuilt.
 Additionally all component files are monitored for changes and they will be reflected immediately, ie. after adding a binding you can just save the file and go straight to template file to use that binding.